Machine Learning for Conservative-to-Primitive in Relativistic Hydrodynamics: Introduction

-This paper explores a new approach to the conservative-to-primitive inversion based on supervised learning.
-Specifically, the use of artificial neural networks is investigated in order to produce fast algorithms that can substitute either a multidimensional EOS interpolation or the entire transformation of variables without affecting the accuracy of the solution.
-Section~\ref{sec:method} summarizes the construction of simple neural networks for the EOS and the C2P adopting an analytical $\Gamma$-law EOS as a benchmark, \be \bar{p}(\rho,\epsilon) = (\Gamma-1)\rho\epsilon\,. \ee Section~\ref{sec:results} discusses the performances of the neural networks in terms of speed and accuracy by comparing them against the results of the C2P performed with a standard inversion algorithm and using both the analytical and a 3D tabulated representation of the EOS.
+Section~\ref{sec:results} discusses the performances of the neural networks in terms of speed and accuracy by comparing them against the results of the C2P performed with a standard inversion algorithm and using both the analytical and a 3D tabulated representation of the EOS.
 The performances of the neural networks are also evaluated on two simple test problems for 1D (special) relativistic hydrodynamics: a relativistic shock tube and a smooth solution.
-In Sec.~\ref{sec:conc} we conclude that neural network representations of the C2P are an interesting option to improve the speed and robustness of relativistic hydrodynamics.
+In Section~\ref{sec:conc} we conclude that neural network representations of the C2P are an interesting option to improve the speed and robustness of relativistic hydrodynamics.
 Appendix~\ref{app:c2p:root} reviews a standard method to compute the conservative-to-primitive inversion using root finders.